 - Prune porridge with toasted walnuts & cinnamon

 Thanks for visiting Tin and Thyme.
-If you make these soft and chewy cinnamon spelt snickerdoodles, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make these soft and chewy cinnamon spelt snickerdoodles, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Wholewheat Spelt Snickerdoodles.
 PIN IT.

 - 115 g butter

 - 25 g caster sugar

 - 2 tsp ground cinnamon

 - Set the oven to 200℃ (400℉, Gas 6).

 - Cream the butter and sugar until light and fluffy.
 Then beat in the egg and vanilla extract.

 - Sift in the dry ingredients and mix together until everything is just incorporated.
 It's important not to over mix so you don't develop the gluten in the flour which makes for a tougher cookie.